aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-pps/_index.md

 ---
 title: Convert DOTX to PPS in Android via Java
-description: DOTX to PPS conversion in your Android Phones without using Microsoft Word of PowerPoint
+description: DOTX to PPS conversion in your Android Phones without using Microsoft Word of PowerPoint or online.
+Test free CSV to DOC online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /android-java/conversion/dotx-to-pps/
 family: total
 platformtag: android-java